Why a Mobile-First Design Is Essential to Your eCommerce Website?

 67 percent of retail consumers expect a web page to load in four seconds or less.
 As the page load time increases (from 1s to 6s) – the probability of bounce rate (website abandon) increases by 106%.

 As we know a mobile network comes with limited bandwidth.
 It becomes the first call of duty to make the website mobile network optimized.
-To work around this, our eCommerce app developers decrease the page load time by practices such as image optimization, minimizing the white space, line returns and comment tags.
+To work around this, our eCommerce app developers decrease the page load time by practices such as image optimization, minimizing the white space, line returns, and comment tags.
 We also activate AMP (Accelerated Mobile Pages) to increase mobile loading speeds.

 The other technical approaches we consider are: